IBM-Bluemix-Docs/voice-agent/managing.md

 1. Optionally describe your voice agent.

-1. If you want to enable call transfer, you can configure a termination URI for your **Transfer Target**.
-See [Setting up call transfer](call-transfer.html).
+1. If you want to enable call transfer, enter the termination URI for your **Transfer default target**.
+See [Setting up call transfer](call-transfer.html) for information about how to set up a termination URI.
 Do not use a personal phone number for your transfer target.

 1. Configure the connections to your Watson service instances.
 You can connect to multiple Watson service instances by configuring connections for both **Location 1** and **Location 2**.
 Having connections to multiple service instances enables your voice agent to switch to an alternate service instance if an outage occurs.
 See [Adding multiple Watson service locations](#add_location).

     **Important**: _Trial_ and _Lite_ instances can connect only to the location where your {{site.data.keyword.iva_short}} service instance is created.
 Your second location is not a second voice agent.
 It acts only as a backup for disaster recovery.

 1. Under **{{site.data.keyword.conversationshort}}**, configure the connection to your {{site.data.keyword.conversationshort}} service instance by clicking **Enable location 1** or **Enable location 2**.
-You can use {{site.data.keyword.conversationshort}} instances or {{site.data.keyword.virtualagentfull}} instances in {{site.data.keyword.Bluemix_notm}} accounts that you or someone else owns.
+You can use {{site.data.keyword.conversationshort}} instances instances in {{site.data.keyword.Bluemix_notm}} accounts that you or someone else owns.
 You can also connect to any of these options through a service orchestration engine.

     * If you are creating a voice agent in either the US South or US East region and do not have a {{site.data.keyword.conversationshort}} service instance, you can create one in the **Service instance** menu.
     * Alternatively, you can connect to other sources of a {{site.data.keyword.conversationshort}} dialog by changing the [**Service type**](#other_service).